 You know, first of all, you so care.

-I don't I honestly don't.
+I don't, I honestly don't.

 No, you do.

-You're not me, but you want to be recognized.
+Not me, but you want to be recognized.

 You want like a minute.

-Mother's Day is different.
+A minute is Mother's Day is different.

-Mother's Day, you gotta go all out.
+Mother's Day, you got to go all out.

-I don't know, I did the same thing for my dad.
+It's the same thing for my dad.

-I would get my mom flowers and like her favorite, you know, dessert or whatever, I would always get my dad a card and like lobster tails or something.
+I would get my mom flowers and like her favorite, you know, dessert or whatever.

 Yeah.